 Before I headed to the mall for the annual sacrificing of my self-esteem, I consulted my trusted periodical, You’re Kidding Me, Right?
-If you haven’t heard of it, this is Cosmopolitan’s older sister magazine published specifically for the fortyish crowd.
+If yo don’t know, this is Cosmopolitan’s older sister magazine published specifically for the fortyish crowd.
 Only in this publication, fashion advice has succumbed to sternly issued warnings designed to keep readers from being captured, detained and escorted to assisted-living.

 I found the article I was looking for nestled between an ad for urinary incontinence surgery and an exposé on botched Botox injections.
 Ah, growing old.

 1. Back.Away.From.The.Bikinis.
 This first “rule” made me laugh out loud because it was tantamount to warning me not to lay across a six lane highway or swim with sharks and a gashing leg wound.
 Don’t wear a bikini?
 HAH!
 I haven’t sported a two-piece since I was two and bulging bellies were considered cute, not fodder for fashion police.
-I remember the days when one-pieces were prolific and bikinis were reserved for only those people who ate nothing but cardboard.
-When bikinis and two-pieces were not one in the same.
-Back then, women were honest about their figures with no shame involved.
-It was called “discretion”, and not only did women have it but the industry backed us up by making suits – both one- and two-pieces – that all of us could fit in.
-Look at two-pieces from the 50’s – the tops covered entire boobies, booby side bulge, back flab, cleavage blubber and everything in between.
-Bikini bottoms went from the waist all the way down and over upper thigh bulge.
+I remember the days when one-pieces were prolific and bikinis were reserved for those who ate nothing but cardboard.
+Back when bikinis and two-pieces were not one in the same.
+Look at two-pieces from the 1950’s – the tops covered entire boobies, booby side bulge, back flab, cleavage blubber and everything in between.
+Bikini bottoms practically went from the waist all the way down to the ankles.
 What’s not to love about that?

 Today, bikinis are the size cocktail napkins, and finding a tankini or a one piece after January is as easy as finding a parking space at the shore in July.
-And if you do find something to cover you up, be prepared that it’s going to be as ugly as ugly can get – we’re talking 80’s aerobic wear meets bouncy house.
+If you do find something to cover you up, be prepared that it’s going to be as ugly as ugly can get – we’re talking 80’s aerobic wear meets bouncy house.
 I guess the implication here is that we all should be so teeny as to be able to shove all our body parts into these tiny panels of flimsy fabric, or – what?
 The bathing suit industry has left us girls and women of substance with no fashionable alternatives.
-Either go small, stay home or dress like a von Trappe child after Maria tore down the drapes.
+The message seems to be – either go small, stay home or dress like a von Trappe child after Maria tore down the drapes.